vuongducphuong/documentation/content/applications/productivity/calendar/google.rst

 Sync calendar in Odoo
 =====================

-Finally, open the :menuselection:`Calendar` app in Odoo and click on the :guilabel:`Google` sync button to sync Google Calendar with Odoo.
+Finally, open the :menuselection:`Calendar` app in Leansoft and click on the :guilabel:`Google` sync button to sync Google Calendar with Odoo.

 .. image:: google/sync-google.png
    :align: center
-   :alt: Click the Google sync button in Odoo Calendar to sync Google Calendar with Odoo.
+   :alt: Click the Google sync button in Leansoft Calendar to sync Google Calendar with Odoo.

 .. note::
-   When syncing Google Calendar with Odoo for the first time, the page will redirect to the Google Account.
+   When syncing Google Calendar with Leansoft for the first time, the page will redirect to the Google Account.
 From there, select the :guilabel:`Email Account` that should have access, then select :guilabel:`Continue` (should the app be unverifed), and finally select :guilabel:`Continue` (to give permission for the transfer of data)`.

 .. image:: google/trust-odoo.png
    :align: center
-   :alt: Give Odoo permission to access Google Calendar.
+   :alt: Give Leansoft permission to access Google Calendar.

-Now, Odoo Calendar is successfully synced with Google Calendar!
+Now, Leansoft Calendar is successfully synced with Google Calendar!

 .. warning::
-   Odoo highly recommends testing the Google calendar synchronization on a test database and a test email address (that is not used for any other purpose) before attempting to sync the desired Google Calendar with the user's production database.
+   Leansoft highly recommends testing the Google calendar synchronization on a test database and a test email address (that is not used for any other purpose) before attempting to sync the desired Google Calendar with the user's production database.

-   Once a user synchronizes their Google calendar with the Odoo calendar:
+   Once a user synchronizes their Google calendar with the Leansoft calendar:

-   - Creating an event in Odoo causes Google to send an invitation to all event attendees.
+   - Creating an event in Leansoft causes Google to send an invitation to all event attendees.
-   - Deleting an event in Odoo causes Google to send a cancellation to all event attendees.
+   - Deleting an event in Leansoft causes Google to send a cancellation to all event attendees.
    - Adding a contact to an event causes Google to send an invitation to all event attendees.
    - Removing a contact from an event causes Google to send a cancellation to all event attendees.